 There have been recent discussions surrounding changes to Scotland’s assisted dying laws, with MSP’s stating that the debate is now at “tipping point”.
 A change in the law could see assisted suicide and euthanasia legalised, in turn altering the way we use Living Wills and their content.
 Could we see Livings Wills used to request the right to end life as well as opposing treatment?

 Although Living Wills are not legally binding in Scotland, they are highly persuasive as your decisions are far more likely to be respected if they are clearly documented and your family and healthcare team are aware of them.
 This can help avoid a devastating situation for family, wondering if they have done the right thing and if it is what you would have wanted.
 It can also avoid disagreements between family members over what would be best course of action and care for you, as you have already made that decision.

 Unfortunately end of life situations can happen to anyone at any age and it is therefore important to plan ahead.
 It can be easy to put off making such an emotional decision particularly when it seems unnecessary.
 However, having a Living Will in place can help to provide peace of mind to both you and your loved ones.

 We’re here to help

-Should you wish to discuss making a Living Will, please do not hesitate to contact the Private Client team at Harper Macleod using the form below or call one of our offices on:
+Should you wish to discuss making a Living Will, please do not hesitate to contact the Private Client team.

 We have solicitors and offices across the country in Glasgow (next to Glasgow Central Station), Edinburgh (next to Haymarket Station), Inverness, Thurso, Elgin and Shetland – and working from home, ready to help in person or over the phone or on a zoom call.